GTPB/IBIP19/pages/Proteogenomics.md

 ## A word of caution

 Please note that this tutorial starts from the results of proteomic and genomic analyses, and does not cover the details of respective bioinformatic pipelines, like the calling of variants.
 Please note also that the generation and analysis of proteomic data for proteogenomic application differ from standard proteomic analyses, requiring specific methods and expertise.
-Notably, the identification of alternative products of transcription/translation and the calling of variants in proteomics data require high coverage and high resolution proteomic analyses.
+Notably, the identification of non-canonical genetic products of transcription/translation and the calling of variants in proteomics data require high coverage and high resolution proteomic analyses.
 These analyses also require the use of complex bioinformatic workflows in high performance environments.
 Finally, they can benefit from tailoring the experimental workflow in relationship to the bioinformatic analysis [(4)](#references).

 Note that establishing a proteogenomic workflow, in both wet- and dry-lab is a long-term endeavor.
 If you plan to conduct a proteogenomic experiment, please give particular attention to the following questions:
 - Do I have enough sample material, replicates, and controls?